Skip to content

 cur = cur.right

-# Node to be removed is in cur's left subtree
+# Node to delete is in cur's left subtree

 else: